View on GitHub

 The multilingual framework to localize LaTeX, LuaLaTeX, XeLaTeX

-Which method for which language
+Which method and font for which language

-See also the examples here for languages like Arabic, Thai, Hebrew, Polytonic Greek, Japanese, and Malayalam, among others.
+See also the examples here for languages like Arabic, Thai, Hebrew, Polytonic Greek, Japanese, Syriac and Malayalam, among others.

 I’d like to thank Loren Davis for his help in preparing this page, including the list of additional fonts.